ImeneYAHIAOUI/polysnap/README.md

 ### Clever Cloud Redis

-To get started with Clever Cloud, create an account and proceed to the following link: [create_addon_clever-cloud]([https://www.google.com](https://console.clever-cloud.com/users/me/addons/new)) .
+Proceed to the following link: [Create Addon](https://console.clever-cloud.com/users/me/addons/new) .
 Once there, select the Redis database service, specify the desired database size, and choose your preferred region.
 Finally, confirm your selection to complete the process.

 ```bash
 gsutil mb -l [REGION] gs://[BUCKET_NAME]